skdejong/100DaysOfCode/log.md

 **Thoughts:** After an intense week, when I was sick with the flu and trying to learn how to code using React JS, I needed a mental break.
 I found it encouraging and motivating learning how to improve my #100daysofcode log on #github to make it more interesting to read.
 One of these days I'll hopefully be posting some actual projects, but for now this is a good first step.
 This quote from Code First Girls was just what I needed to read today:

  ![Image](./Images/ResultsHappenOverTime.jpg)

+ ### Day 45: 14 November 2022

+**Today's Progress**:
+Learned about pure functions in Reactjs such as useEffect hook.
+Using useEffect with fetch.

+ ### Day 46: 15 November 2022

+**Today's Progress**:

+Learned how to Git branch and git commands such as:
+* git checkout –b adding-to-remote.
+This creates a new branch called “adding-to-remote” and switches to it at the same time.

+* git checkout main.

+* git push --set-upstream origin newBranchName

+We also learned about useReducer which is a hook that allows you to manage your state in React when you want to keep everything under control.

+ ### Day 47: 16 November 2022

+**Today's Progress**:

+Refactored a list with useReducer from useReducer Workshop

+Worked on 6kyu kata in Code Wars with my pairing partner.

+Had a refresh on writing test code in preparation for our group project next week.
+Then worked on a React Component Testing workshop.

+Learned about Create React App.
+React Testing Library.

+ ### Day 48: 17 November 2022

+**Today's Progress**:

+Learned more about Agile working, Kanban board, Agile Sprint Iterations, MSCW (Must have, should have, could have, won’t have). etc.

+More review on Testing React Components.

+WE also conducted Group Research projects and presentations on:
+* Breaking down a project
+* Standups and retrospectives
+* Estimation, story points, and story point poker
+* Sprint planning
+* Scrum
+* Kanban
+* Minimum Viable Product (MVP) and Minimum Loveable Product (MLP)
+* Minimum Viable Product and Minimum Loveable Product

+ ### Day 49: 19 November 2022

+**Today's Progress**:
+Continued completing lessons in the JavaScript course on FreeCodeCamp

+**Link(s) to work**: [JavaScript Algorithm and Data Structures Certification Course](https://www.freecodecamp.org/fcc1c4bc12a-0732-4d31-8cf5-256370ff73f5)